TimoLaaan/data-portfolio/README.md

 - Focus on data insights
 ➡️ See folder: `01_exploratory_data_analysis`

-### 2. Business Analysis
-- Data-driven business questions
-- KPI analysis and recommendations
-➡️ See folder: `02_business_analysis`

-### 3. Machine Learning on a Real-World Project (Combination of many things showing my skills the best!)
+### 2. Business Analysis through Machine Learning on a Real-World Project (combination of many things showing my skills the best!)
-- Introductory ML models (regression & classification)
+- Introductory ML models (classification)
+- Data cleaning & validation
-- Focus on data cleaning, presentability of insights, and correct interpretation of findings ➡️ See folder: `03_machine_learning`
+- Presenting insights, interpreting findings, and giving business recommendations ➡️ See folder: `02_business_analysis`

 ## About Me
 Aspiring Junior Data Analyst / Data Scientist with a strong focus on Python.